EnsembleUI/ensemble_docs/pages/theme-and-styling/theme.md

 # Theme

-Welcome to our Theme page, your gateway to a world of visual customization!
-Here, we'll explore the powerful elements that make up our platform's themes.
 From color schemes to typography, widgets, and transition options, our comprehensive range of theme elements allows you to effortlessly personalize your app.
 Discover how themes can transform your online presence, create a cohesive brand identity, and provide a delightful user experience.
 Unlock the full potential of your app with our versatile and user-friendly theme customization features.
-Let's wait no further and jump right into the details.

 [Kitchen Sink Example](https://studio.ensembleui.com/app/e24402cb-75e2-404c-866c-29e6c3dd7992/theme)